dublindata/databricks-ods-redis-examples/README.md

         spark.redis.auth <your redis key>

-Note: By default, Azure Redis requires SSL and operates on a different default port; for exploration and testing, you may want to enable non-SSL to get up and running until you can properly configure SSL on your cluster.
+  * Note: By default, Azure Redis requires SSL and operates on a different default port; for exploration and testing, you may want to enable non-SSL to get up and running until you can properly configure SSL on your cluster.

+3. You will also need to make sure you install the spark-redis package on your cluster.
+You can do this via cluster libaries and using the Maven coordinate for the package: https://mvnrepository.com/artifact/com.redislabs/spark-redis_2.12/3.1.0

 ### Links